The 2022 Orientation Leader Application is now open! Apply here. The application is due on Oct. 29 at 5 p.m

 What is an Orientation Leader?

-Orientation Leaders are integral parts of New Student Orientation at the University of South Carolina.
-Since 1985 they have served as mentors, resources, and role models for incoming Gamecocks, all while creating a tight-knit community of leaders amongst themselves.
-They have the responsibility of representing the university and sharing Gamecock pride with over 6,500 new students and 5,000 family members each year.
+An Orientation Leader is an integral part of New Student Orientation at the University of South Carolina.
+For years they have served as a support system for incoming Gamecocks, all while developing themselves as leaders on campus and beyond.
+They have the responsibility of representing the university and sharing Gamecock pride with over 8,500 new students and 7,000 family members each year.

 The Office of New Student Orientation expects Orientation Leaders to:

 - Attend and actively participate in all trainings, Orientation sessions and other dates of service.

 - Assist with our initiatives and those of the university, including New Student Convocation, recruitment and move-in events.

 - Support and serve as a role model to incoming students.

 - Work as a team with other Orientation Leaders, Lead Team members and our professional staff.